akusok/hpelm/docs/parallel.rst

 An ELM model is very easy to run in parallel.
-Its solution has two main steps: compute helper matrices :math:`HH` and :math:`HT` (takes 99% runtime for large dataset) and solve output matrix :math:`B` from :math:`HH` and :math:`HT` (takes 1% runtime).
+Its solution has two main steps: compute helper matrices :math:`HH` and :math:`HT` (99% runtime for large dataset and many hidden neurons) and solve output matrix :math:`B` from :math:`HH` and :math:`HT` (1% runtime).
 Partial matrices :math:`HH^p` and :math:`HT^p` are computed from different parts of input data independently, and then simply summed together: :math:`HH = HH^1 + HH^2 + ... + HH^n`, :math:`HT = HT^1 + HT^2 + ... + HT^n`.
-Final solution of :math:`B` cannot be easily split across multiple computers, but it is fast enough to not needing it.
+The final solution of :math:`B` cannot be easily split across multiple computers, but it is very fast anyway.

 .. note::
     On a single computer HP-ELM already uses all the cores.
-Parallel HP-ELM is useful for splitting job across multiple machines like on a computer cluster.
+Parallel HP-ELM takes advantage of distributing work across multiple machines, for instance on a computer cluster.

-To run HP-ELM in parallel, we need the following (separated code blocks are in different files):
+An example of running HP-ELM in parallel is given below.
+Separate code blocks are in different files.

 1. Put data on a disk in HDF5 format.
 For example: